elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 * Fashion and Culture: Vogue, Cosmopolitan, and New Yorker

 ### Deeper look into the data
+Top 10 words of the Year

 <img src="https://elodielu.github.io/picture/wordcount.png" width = "1080">

+In 2017, Top 10 words for these publishers

 <img src="https://elodielu.github.io/picture/publisher2.png" width = "1080">